-Novartis also complies with the Medicines for Europe (European Generic and Biosimilar Medicines Association) Transparency Rules and Requirements, which defines disclosure rules for the generic, biosimilar and value added medicines industry and the requirements of MedTech, which represents the medical technology industries.
+Novartis also complies with the Medicines for Europe (European Generic and Biosimilar Medicines Association) Transparency Rules and Requirements, which defines disclosure rules for the generic, biosimilar and value added medicines industry.

 Novartis Pharmaceuticals Corporation (NPC) is required each year to submit data to the Centers for Medicare and Medicaid Services (CMS) Open Payments program (commonly known as the Sunshine Act) as an applicable manufacturer.
 CMS collects information about certain payments and other transfers of value from applicable manufacturers and group purchasing organizations (GPOs) to physicians and teaching hospitals.
 Open Payments is the federally run transparency program that collects information about these financial relationships and makes it available to the public annually through the CMS Open Payments website.